 Our Mission Statement

-As one of the leading ﬁnancial institutions in the Northern and Central California areas, Westamerica Bank recognizes our responsibility not only to provide the highest quality banking services to the citizens of our communities, but also to improve the quality of life in the communities we serve.
+As one of the leading ﬁnancial institutions in Northern and Central California, Westamerica Bank is committed to providing the highest quality banking services to the citizens of our communities and to improve the quality of life in the communities we serve.

 - Categories & Criteria